 Dylan Stone Sensei started his karate training at OKCD in 2001 at the age of seven and earned his Shodan (1st dan) in 2009 and his Nidan (2nd dan) in 2013..

 Dylan has an older sister, Ashley, who is a medical student at UT Southwestern Medical Center and an older brother, Ryan, who attended Austin College and is currently a student at Texas A&M medical school.
-Ryan is an instructor at the dojo, having received his Nidan (2nd dan) in 2009.
+Ryan is an instructor at the dojo, having received his Sandan (3rd dan) in 2013.

 Dylan has learned the value of hard work while developing self discipline and steady work habits throughout his years at OKCD.